Licensing Guides

 Overcurrent Protection

 The electrical contractor exam contains 110 questions that must be answered within five hours.
-The following books can be used during the exam: 2014 National Electric Code (NEC), The American Electricians Handbook, Contractors Guide to Business, Law, and Project Management, and the Alabama Electrical Contractors Supplement to the Contractors Guide.
+The following books can be used during the exam: 2023 National Electric Code (NEC), The American Electricians’ Handbook, Contractors Guide to Business, Law, and Project Management, and the Alabama Electrical Contractors Supplement to the Contractors Guide.
+Again, all the details can be found in the Candidate Information Bulletin.

 Topics covered during the electrical contractor exam include: